larpchronicles/rules/previous-versions/chronicles-rulebook_2.6.0.md

 Unfortunately, research into this new branch of Necromancy is still ongoing and an individual caster is not yet able to meet the same level of power as a caster calling upon the Fiends might be able to achieve.

 1. This method may ONLY be used on targets who are permanently dead, ie, the body of a person whose spirit has crossed into the Eternal Graveyard and thus cannot return from their final Rest.
 As the caster is the sole source of magic for the reanimation of a body, this means that the caster cannot contend with external forces acting upon the target body, such as a still tethered Spirit attempting to return to it.
 This means the animated corpse retains no memories of its previous life, nor does it possess the ability to recall information from previous reanimations.
-2. The concentration required to maintain the body’s reanimation means a necromancer can only animate one target at a time for a limited duration before they must rest to cast the spell again.
+2. The concentration required to maintain the body's reanimation means a necromancer can only animate one target at a time for a limited duration before they must rest to cast the spell again.
 If the spell is disrupted, or the body is damaged to the point of being unable to carry out commands, the caster must rest before attempting to reanimate the body again.
 3. The corpse must also undergo a specialized method of preparation prior to being animated via this method.
-Without this preparation, the necromancer will not be able to anchor upon the corpse the magics that allow for the body to be animated according to the caster’s will.
+Without this preparation, the necromancer will not be able to anchor upon the corpse the magics that allow for the body to be animated according to the caster's will.
 This is the final reason a found corpse, or newly dead body is unable to be raised and reanimated using this method.

 ### Benefits: